I was born in 1977. My parents and I lived here until I was three years old:

 It was awesome, and I still remember some of its features.
 I also remember the little old lady two doors down who made blueberry pies and the nice old man next door who used to hand me pennies through the fence.

 Most of all I remember the train yard.
 It was just a few doors down.
 My dad used to wheel me out there park my stroller on the corner and let me watch the trains switching and staging.
 From as far back as I can recall, the sound of diesel rumbling, signal bells, and train horns has been a huge comfort to me.
-As my friend Kyle Stuef knows, I love trains.
+I love trains.

 My parents decided that the neighborhood was getting bad, and in 1980 they moved us all to Center Line, Michigan.
 That’s where I grew up and I’ve lived in the suburbs ever since.